-Before enabling Circle, make sure that your router is running the latest firmware and that your router is in router mode.
+Before enabling Circle, make sure that your router is in router mode (which is the default mode).
 Your router must be in router mode to work with Circle.
 You can't enable Circle if your router is in access point (AP) mode or bridge mode.

-To enable Circle with Disney:
+To enable Circle with Disney using the Nighthawk app: